Am I eligible for relief or reductions?

 If you move, please let us know and if your bill shows that you are getting a discount which is incorrect, you must contact us with any relevant change.

-If possible, please quote the account reference number shown on the front of your bill when you call or write to us:
+Please quote the account reference number shown on the front of your bill when you call or write to us:

-Revenues and Benefit Service Counters Community Contact Centre opening hours:
+Community Contact Centre opening hours:

 - Monday to Thursday: 8.30am to 5pm (last tickets issued at 4.45pm; last Housing Option tickets issued at 4.15pm unless customer is presenting as homeless in which case a ticket will be issued)